- A level requirements: AAB

 Consciousness is sometimes thought of as ‘the final frontier of science’.
 How does grey, lumpy, brain matter produce the rich inner world of thoughts, feeling and emotions we know from day to day?
 This module starts with a history of philosophers’ attempts to find a place for consciousness in the universe as it is revealed to us by the physical sciences.
 It then engages with cutting-edge debates scientists and philosophers are currently having concerning the relationship between mind and brain, and between thought and consciousness.
+We also look at perception, and at various unconscious influences on our conscious mind.
 The module is taught by lecture (1 hour per week) and seminar (1 hour per week).
-Assessment is via an exam (comprising 60% of the module mark) and a 2,000 word essay (30% of the module mark).
-Students also take it in turns to give one 10-15 minute seminar presentation that provides the remaining 10% of the module mark.
+Assessment is via a seen exam (comprising 45% of the module mark) and a 2,000 word essay (40% of the module mark).
+Students also take it in turns to give one 10-15 minute seminar presentation that provides the remaining 15% of the module mark.

 This module gives students the opportunity to explore selected areas of conflict in social, political and legal domains.
 When rights or interests clash, or seem to clash, what philosophical issues are at stake?
 How should the state adjudicate?
 Key themes include rights, freedoms and responses to oppression.
 The module seeks to help students develop a philosophical manner of thought that will enable them to refine their views on other similar issues of public importance, often controversial in nature, which they might encounter later in life.
 Representative areas for inquiry include questions such as ‘Does the state have the right to display religious symbols in classrooms?’ and ‘How far should midwives be allowed to opt out of assisting with abortions?’, and topics such as freedom and the media, the ethics of immigration, forms of oppression within society, and sexual harassment.